Sometimes You Have To Make a Conditional Offer

 The purchase depends upon a licensed appraiser’s valuation that the sales price on your contract is the fair market value of the home.

-Making Your Own Conditional Offer
+How to Make Your Own Conditional Offer

 Say your home inspection reveals some plumbing issues or an old HVAC system that needs to be replaced.
 You can negotiate with the seller to meet them halfway on replacing the unit or reducing the offer to match a replacement.
 Most sellers are willing to either offer a lump sum reduction or make a few repairs before you take over possession of the home.